-Dental Fillings in Northern Phoenix, AZ
+Dental Fillings in North Phoenix, AZ

 What to Know About Dental Fillings

 Dental fillings are one of the most common dental procedures anywhere in the country.
 But how much do you really know about cavity dental fillings?
 You likely know that they repair damaged teeth, but most people aren’t aware of the numerous materials fillings can be made from or the best ways to care for a completed filling.
-At the dental office of Dr. Matthew J. Cavendish, we strive to educate our Phoenix, AZ patients about this commonplace procedure.
+At the dental office of Dr. Matthew J. Cavendish, we strive to educate our Phoenix, AZ, & Paradise Valley patients about this commonplace procedure.
 Whether you have a decaying molar or a chipped tooth, we can provide the expert fillings you need.

 What Are Dental Fillings?